csauve/warren/README.md

 Warren is based on [contest layout #3][blaze] designed by Blaze Lightcap.
 Compared to the `warren_beta.map` released for the contest, this final version has received a few minor layout changes, lightmap fixes, and improved netgame flag/equipment placements.
 The map plays best with 8-12 players and supports all gametypes.

+Thanks to the Refined project contributors, Jesse for the high res HUD, and General_101 for the JMS exporter!

 ## Building the map
 The [Halo Editing Kit (HEK)][hek] is required to build this map.
 In order to compile Warren from tags, its tagset must first be assembled.
 Paste the following tagsets into the HEK's `tags` folder, replacing files as needed, in the order shown: